magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 determined by the present conditions.
 Thus we become and exist as our minds condition us.

-[^1]: : the three characteristics of existence, namely: impermanence,
+[^1]: *anicca-dukkha-anattā*: the three characteristics of existence,
-    unsatisfactoriness and not-self.
+    namely: impermanence, unsatisfactoriness and not-self.

 [^2]: According to Buddhist thought, beings are born in any of eight
-    states of existence depending on their .
+    states of existence depending on their kamma.
 These include three heavenly states (where happiness is predominant), the human state, and the four above-mentioned woeful or hell states (where suffering is predominant).
 The Venerable Ajahn always stresses that we should